King Street History walk

 The walk is along a public road which, although quiet, does still have traffic.
 There are pavements but some uneven surfaces can be expected.
 It is not possible to park in King Street but there are a number of public car parks nearby - the nearest being in Rose Lane and Riverside.

-This is walk giving information about buildings of historic interest in King Street.
+This is a walk giving information about buildings of historic interest in King Street.
 It is a public street, so seating, toilet and refreshment facilities are limited.
-There are a cafe and a couple of pubs in King Street.
+There are cafes and a couple of pubs in King Street.